robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

    embedded-prometheus

 Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`.
-Instructions below.
+To set this up, see below.

 If you installed Robusta's :ref:`Embedded Prometheus Stack`, no setup necessary.